7 Days, 6 Nights

 •Habitat: Alpine Desert

-After breakfast, we leave Karanga and hit the junction which connects with the Mweka Trail.
+After breakfast, we leave Karanga and reach the junction with the Mweka Trail.
 We continue up to the Barafu Hut.
-At this point, you have completed the South Circuit, which offers views of the summit from many different angles.
-Here we make camp, rest, enjoy dinner, and prepare for the summit day.
-The two peaks of Mawenzi and Kibo are to be seen from this position.
+After completing the South Circuit, you can enjoy views of the summit from various angles.
+We set up camp, rest, eat dinner, and prepare for summit day.
+This vantage point offers views of Mawenzi and Kibo peaks.

 •Elevation (ft): 15,300ft to 19,345ft (and down to